Results

 Courses: The two shortest courses, in order from easiest to most difficult (technical and physical) are as follows:

 ·Intermediate - Mostly on trails, and relatively short.
 A combination of controls on trails, and near trails (and hence Technical Difficulty 3).
-Due to the compexity of the trails, and the complexity of the terrain there is NO course offered for solo Beginners or Novices.
+Due to the complexity of the trails, and the complexity of the terrain there is NO course offered for solo Beginners or Novices.
 The Intermediate course is the ‘easiest’ course and is only suitable for beginners or novices in groups of two or more.
 If possible, younger experienced forest orienteers should run with a partner (or be shadowed by an experienced adult).
 This is a good course for adults who have some orienteering experience in city parks and urban areas and know how to use a compass but are new to forest orienteering.
+Coaches will be available to help you understand the Intermediate map and course.
+Please let people at the registration table know if you want any coaching.

 ·Short Advanced - This course has a Technical Difficulty of 4 as it has less climb and is less physically demanding than the longer courses.
 This may, be a suitable course for experienced forest orienteers who want a course that challenges their technical forest orienteering skills but is shorter and less physically demanding.